nascimentodiego/sunsetexperience/README.md

 # sunsetexperience
 An intuitive app to manage your temporary housing

-## Arquitetura
+## Architecture

 ### Modern App Architecture (MVVM + Clean Architecture)
-This Modern App Architecture encourages using the following techniques, among others:
+This project are using the following google techniques recommendations:

 > - A reactive and layered architecture.</br>
 > - Unidirectional Data Flow (UDF) in all layers of the app.</br>